Steven Mellor (swimmer)

-Steven Mellor (1973, in Macclesfield) competed for Great Britain in the swimming events at the 1992 Olympic Games in Barcelona.
+Steven Mellor (born 11 March 1973) competed for Great Britain in the swimming events at the 1992 Olympic Games in Barcelona.

 Swimming career

-The 19 year old qualified for the final of the men's 4 x 200 f/s, finishing in sixth place in a new British Record.
+At 19 years old, Mellor qualified for the final of the men's 4 x 200 freestyle relay, finishing in sixth place in a new British Record.

 Mellor also went on to win a bronze medal when representing England at the 1994 Commonwealth Games in Victoria, Canada, in the 4 x 200 metres freestyle relay.

 He won the 1994 British Championship in the 400 metres freestyle.

+Mellor was a college swimmer for the Florida Gators swimming and diving team from 1994 to 1995.

 Personal life

-Having represented his country for over 15 years, Mellor retired from the sport in 2002 and now runs a successful sports travel business.
+After representing his country for over 15 years, Mellor retired from swimming in 2002 and now runs a successful sports travel business.